PatrikRindlisbacher/FluidNC-or-GRBL-UART-Gateway-an-IO-Module-/README.md

 Universal Extension via UART for pendant, external screen or input buttons or LED ....
 ![image](https://user-images.githubusercontent.com/39780457/219500790-009908b3-2a3d-4196-a37e-7c0415a59298.png)

+Flow of functions:
+- continuous sending of character ?
+- receive all messages com CNC controller
+- Message type recognition
+- parse message
+- Provide all values in variables
+- Individual evaluation of the values

 This project was born on 03/15/2023. --> Today, Feb.
 20th, I will put the first part online.

 It should support GRBL from the current version 1.1